srirangav/qlZipInfo/README.txt

 History:

-    v1.1.10 - update to libarchive v.3.6.1 and lzma headers from xz v.5.2.5
+    v1.1.11 - add support for some Stuffit files v1.1.10 - update to libarchive v.3.6.1 and lzma headers from xz v.5.2.5
     v1.1.9  - add support for (some?)
 CD/DVD images created by